 At about 1.3kg, it isn’t the lightest in its class.
-Neither is it the thinnest, with a depth of 200mm.
+Neither is it the thinnest, with a height of up to 11.6mm.
 However, the XPS 13 is hardly what you’d say heavy or bulky, either.

 What it gives you in return is a thoroughly user-friendly experience.
 For starters, unlike many of its skinny rivals, the XPS 13 retains many of the ports you use regularly.